 Researchers believe these medications help modulate levels of neurotransmitters in the brain.
 Side effects can include loss of appetite, stomach pain, insomnia, and rapid heartbeat.
 Some studies suggest that long-term use of stimulants in children can be associated with slow growth.
 In a review of 22 clinical trials presented to the Pediatric Academic Societies meeting in 2006, researchers reported that attention-deficit hyperactivity disorder drugs like Ritalin do significantly suppress growth in children.

 Your doctor should monitor your child carefully if she prescribes these medications.

 The American Psychological Association estimates that between 70 and 80 percent of children with ADHD respond to medication, with improved attention spans and better control of impulsive behavior.
-However, stimulants can be habit-forming and seem to benefit adults less than children, so you may want to think about your long-term plan; some parents use medication to address immediate needs but see behavioral therapy as the key to a smoother road for their kids as they mature.
+However, stimulants can be habit-forming and seem to benefit adults less than children, so you may not want to use them at all; in addition, some children have sold their medications to other students.
+Some parents use medication to address immediate needs but see behavioral therapy as the key to a smoother road for their kids as they mature.

 As far as your child's schooling is concerned, you should know that he is eligible for special education services.
 Under federal law, public schools must evaluate children with ADHD to determine their particular needs and then make reasonable efforts to meet those needs.

 One last point to keep in mind is that ADHD is a relatively new term and the condition has received a lot of media attention in recent years.
 Researchers are still trying to determine the best ways to treat it, and as new studies appear in the press, your friends and family may give you an earful on what you should do.
 The best solution to the confusion and anxiety you naturally feel is to work closely with your doctor and your child's therapist, focusing on the solutions that seem to work for your child.